 According to David Skok (check his short bio here, he’s not only famous but a very experienced entrepreneur and venture capitalist) the better you can handle churn rate for your product the faster you will grow.
 But real growth will come from negative revenue churn!

-For the early stage SaaS companies, the percentage of churn is not that big problem.
+For early-stage SaaS companies, the percentage of churn is not that big problem.
 If you lose 5 clients it is possible to bring in 10 more (if your company sells a relatively low priced tool) so you will grow your MRR.

 But if you can reduce the churn rate, or even create negative revenue churn using upsells and cross-sells, you will grow exponentially!